tlamarca/Worship-Pursuit/README.md

 # Worship-Pursuit

 This branch is the current version under construction.
-See main branch for details.
+See master branch for details.